+(256)-414-532-162 +(256)-773-912-891 / +(256) 702 12 3064

 You’re advised to always use legitimate means to avoid being robbed!

-This time applies also to the Rwanda gorilla trek.
+This time also applies to the Rwanda gorilla trek.

 After spotting the allocated gorilla family, you’ll be limited to watching it for one magical hour.

-Travelers interested in spending more time with gorillas should opt for the Gorilla habituation experience.
+Travelers interested in spending more time with gorillas should opt for the gorilla habituation experience.

 This time applies even while on gorilla treks in Rwanda’s Volcanoes National Park.

-How Long Are Gorilla Holidays in Uganda? | How Many Days Do You Need For Gorilla Trekking in Uganda?
+How long are gorilla holidays in Uganda?
+How Many Days Do You Need for Gorilla Trekking in Uganda?

 Gorilla tours in Uganda take a minimum of 3 days!
-It’s not possible in one day as it is for the Rwanda gorilla trek in Volcanoes NP.
+It’s not possible in one day, as it is for the Rwanda gorilla trek in Volcanoes NP.

 What Time of the Day Are Gorillas Most Active?